1. 1000 words I’ve looked up on naver since not sure… (I don’t think it keeps track of any word I’ve ever looked up)

 basically I would never ever remember any of these cards if it weren’t for the MCD FORMAT.

-4) A Korean book I tried to read/learn from years ago… I’m going to guess 2011 or 2012….
-I think I made index cards out of them to do manual srs or just said f’it and scrapped the whole thing
+4) A Korean book I tried to read/learn from years ago… I’m going to guess 2012…. since i started korean summer of 2011??
+I think I made index cards out of them to do manual srs or just said f’it and scrapped the whole thing. wait never mind i did that with hanja words on a japanese site that told me how to convert the on-yomi to the korean readings.

 산기슭 know it has to do with mountains but don’t know the actual meaning… perhaps mountain range?